Executive Coaching in London

 Conflicts of interest

-I am very wary of organisations trying to use coaching to manipulate their employees.
+I am also very wary of organisations trying to use coaching to manipulate their employees.
 This is an unavoidable conflict of interest that all coaches face.
 Getting repeated coaching business from the same firm will create an obligation towards the firm, unconsciously if not consciously.
 My preference is to work with self-paying executive coaching clients.
 In the event that coaching is paid for by your company, I am quite happy to incorporate their goals into the coaching.
 After all, they are paying for it and it is only fair that their input receives consideration.
 Ultimately, however, the sessions will be led by what YOU want.

 My goal is to empower people, not be in cahoots with organisations at the expense of the coachee, even by accident.
 My philosophy is that empowering people automatically empowers the organisation and wider society.
 And, that includes whether the individual decides to stay or leave the firm.
 For, I am a strong believer in us each finding our own path in life.